Creeper19472/bdlauncher-mods/README.md

 # bdlauncher-mods

-> Beginning at 2 pm on February 15, 2020, we no longer accept new pull requests, and this repo has stopped developing.
-We think translation is sufficient for now.
-We do not translate plugins that are not commonly used or whose features are not marked.
+> In the evening of February 16, 2020, bdlauncher officially terminated the update of the Linux version.
+We will terminate the development of this repo after all Mods finished.
+We apologize for any inconvenience this may cause.

 A Chinese version of the mods package developed for bdlauncher